HoobermanHEP/Hooberman-Group-Site-jekyll/README.md

 ```
 jekyll build
 ```
-After this, the generated site will be stored in the folder /_site
+After this, the generated site will be stored in the folder `_site`

 ### Get access to the remote server

 I've asked the webmaster to grant all of our members the access to the server.
 But if there are new comers, please email engrit-help@illinois.edu to get added.

-The server locates at \\\engr-web-02.engr.illinois.edu\research.physics.illinois.edu\hooberman.
+The server locates at `\\engr-web-02.engr.illinois.edu\research.physics.illinois.edu\hooberman`.

 You may access to it either by using a campus Windows computer (remote access is also fine) or using the [vpn](https://www.cites.illinois.edu/vpn/download-install.html).

-Once you reach there, simply copy the files in the /_site folder to the server.
+Once you reach there, simply copy the files in the `_site` folder to the server.
 If you know which file you've changed, it's always better if you only replace that file.

 ## Sync your change to github

 At last, don't forget to sync your changes to github.
-And please delete all the files in the folder /_site before you commit.
+And please delete all the files in the folder `_site` before you commit.

-## What you want to do are not listed here?
+## What if what you want to do are not listed above?

-Here are some more details.
+Here are some more details about jekyll and other stuff.

 ### Jekyll

 Please read [Jekyll documentations](http://jekyllrb.com/docs/home/).
 And I'll explain how Jekyll works.

-You may spot that some folders in the directory start with _.
+You may spot that some folders in the directory start with `_`.
 These folders are used by Jekyll to make our lifes easier.
 Stored in these folders are the sub-parts of the page and also texts in other formats like markdown.
 As a result, these folders will not be copied to the generated site.
-And the folders starting without _ or . will be 100% copied to the generated site folder.
+And the folders starting without `_` or `.` will be 100% copied to the generated site folder.

 You may also find things like this at the front of the html file.